Garnet is associated with the month of January.

 Garnet is associated with the zodiac sign Aquarius.

-Grape Garnet has a chemical composition containing a mixture of both Pyrope and Almandite.
+Rhodolite Garnet has a chemical composition averaging a 2:1 mixture of Pyrope and Almandite.

 History & Lore:

 The name Garnet comes from the Latin word granatium which means “pomegranate”.
 Many believe that Garnet was likened to the the pomegranate because its coloration is similar to that of the seeds of the fruit.

 Rhodolite is derived from the Greek ‘rhodon’, meaning “rose”, and the Greek ‘lithos’, meaning “stone”.

 During the Middle Ages, Rhodolite was regarded as a stone of faith, truth and constancy.

 It is believed that Noah used a huge Garnet to illuminate the night to help steer his ark to safety.
 Garnets have also been used by many explorers and travelers as it is believed to protect the wearer when journeying far from home.